-Our knowledgeable dentists in Richmond make it a point to try to save your natural teeth whenever possible.
+Our knowledgeable dentists in make it a point to try to save your natural teeth whenever possible.
 Root canals are a routine, painless procedure that will restore your smile to a healthier and happier state of being.

 What Does a Root Canal Procedure Entail?